How Much Space Between Oven And Cabinets?

 Use Counter Gap Cover

-A common problem is a gunk and dirt that accumulates between the oven and cabinet gap and on the floor.
-This is an inherent problem as grease and food bits fall during cooking and transfer.
-In this case, prevention is a better solution than constantly cleaning a tight spot.
+A common problem is gunk and dirt that accumulate between the oven and cabinet gap and on the floor.
+This is an inherent problem, as grease and food bits fall during cooking and transfer.

-Counter gap covers are a common solution to prevent crumbs and grease from falling into the gap between the oven and cabinet.
 These are usually food-grade, heat-resistant T-shaped silicone that fit into the gap with the top flat on both the stove and countertop.
 Gap covers also come in stainless steel to match metal stoves.

 Use Clear PVC Plastic Tubing

 An affordable and discreet solution is to use a 1/4 inch clear PVC plastic tubing by pushing it into the gap.
-Plastic tubing also comes in various colors, including clear transparency, allowing you to match your oven and countertop.

 Use Wood Boards

-You can use wood boards trimmed to cover a gap bigger than an inch or more.
-Always measure both sides and back gaps as the cabinet may not be perfectly square.
-Based on the measurements on each side and back, cut the wood boards and then screw them in place.
+You can trim wood boards to cover a gap over an inch or more.
+Always measure both sides and back gaps, as the cabinet may not be perfectly square.

 Make sure to pre-drill the holes before screwing the boards to get a good finish.
 You can also match the finish of the wood board and the countertop.